Stabilizing the singularity swap quadrature for near-singular line integrals: Conclusions

 The standard bases---monomials for open curves and Fourier modes for closed ones---perform well when the kernel exhibits a mild singularity and does not contain near-vanishing factors.
 However, when the numerator nearly vanishes at the evaluation point, as it does if it originates from a derivative or tensorial Green's kernel, the standard bases lead to quadrature sums with oscillatory basis contributions that are much larger than the true value of the integral.
 This results in \textit{catastrophic cancellation} and severe loss of precision, with errors in our tests growing as the inverse square of the minimum distance between the target point and the curve.

 Our remedy is simple and effective, with the central idea being that when the kernel vanishes, all but one of the interpolation bases should too.
 For open curves, we translate the monomials to vanish at the point of near-vanishing in parameter space.
 For closed curves, we replace the standard Fourier basis with a modified one tailored to vanish at the same point.
 A key ingredient is the stable evaluation of the coefficient of the now-dominant constant term.
-We call the idea \textit{translated SSQ} (TSSQ).
+We refer to the approach as \textit{translated SSQ} (TSSQ).

 The improvements are prominent, as we show through several numerical experiments, including applications from slender body theory where accurate close evaluations are often required.
 For target distances as small as $10^{-8}$, TSSQ achieves errors up to ten orders of magnitude smaller than standard SSQ at the same computational cost.
 Yet in the more physically relevant range $10^{-5}<d<10^{-3}$, TSSQ still gives a 2--5 digit improvement over SSQ.
+We also derived an adjoint formula for stable target-specific quadrature weights that allows TSSQ to act on samples of arbitrary new smooth densities.

 TSSQ is likely to find utility in line-integral potential solvers for PDEs with wire or fiber geometries (especially when robustness or high accuracy is needed), but also as a subroutine within quadrature schemes for solving boundary integral equations on general surfaces in three dimensions.
-Future directions include constructing an adjoint version \cite[Section~2.2.2]{AFKLINTEBERG2021}, \cite[Section 2.4]{afKlinteberg2024} of TSSQ.
+TSSQ runs as fast as SSQ while remaining stable and accurate where SSQ fails, and it can be applied wherever SSQ is used, making it a safe and reliable choice.